ELE 3766 Social Networks and Communities - RE-SIT EXAMINATION

 - Engaging social networks online

-- Case studies for deepening knowledge of the management process, as well as for applying theoretical knowledge real-world situations;
+- Exercises and cases for deepening knowledge of the management process, as well as for applying theoretical knowledge to real-world situations

 For electives re-sit is normally offered at the next scheduled course.
 If an elective is discontinued or is not initiated in the semester it is offered, re-sit will be offered in the electives ordinary semester.